anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

 class: big
 features:
     - header: <a href="/2016-nyc-programme#ioanab">Ioana Baldini</a>
-      text: "Ioana Baldini is a Research Staff Member at IBM Research, currently working on serverless computing infrastructure."
+      text: "Ioana is a Research Staff Member at IBM Research, currently working on serverless computing infrastructure."
       icon: user
     - header: <a href="/2016-nyc-programme#joeb">Joe Brockmeier</a>
       text: "Joe is a RHEL and container evangelist at Red Hat and a long-time participant in open source projects."